DeflatedPickle/cadencii/src/REFACTORING.md

 Milestones
 ----------

-- FormWorkerUi to plat-neutral.
+- SynthesizeWorker needs to be plat-neutral.
-  - then FormWorker can be moved too.
 - PropertyPanel needs to be plat-neutral.
   - then ItemSelectionModel can be moved too.
 - Move some more forms to platform agnostic application model dll.